WallarooLabs/wally/apps/arizona-source-app/ARIZONA_UBUNTU.md

 If you have not followed the setup instructions in the orchestration/terraform [README](https://github.com/Sendence/buffy/tree/master/orchestration/terraform) please do so before continuing.

 ## Arizona Cluster
 **Please note:** WHEN DOING MULTIPLE MACHINE TESTS YOU HAVE TO USE TERRAFORM FOLLOWERS VALUE.
+If you spin up individual machines, they won’t end up in the same placement group and then not good performance.

 ### Configuring Cluster: